-Canon 800D versus Sony A6300
+Canon 800D vs Sony A6300

 The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in February 2017 and February 2016.
 The 800D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (39 percent) than the Canon 800D.
 Moreover, the A6300 is markedly lighter (24 percent) than the 800D.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (800D) and the Sony E-Mount Lens Catalog (A6300).
 Mirrorless cameras, such as the A6300, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.